PORTALSURFER/HexToolsRenoise/README.md

   - Select multiple pattern matrix slots across different tracks
   - Automatically mutes all other tracks and solos the selected tracks
   - Accessible via Pattern Matrix menu or keybinding
+- **Pattern Matrix Track Merge**: Render selected tracks to new tracks with C-4 notes
+  - Select multiple pattern matrix slots across different tracks
+  - Renders audio from selected tracks for each pattern to a new track
+  - Places C-4 note at the start of each new track with autoseek enabled
+  - Accessible via Pattern Matrix menu or keybinding
+- **Pattern Matrix Track Merge Destructive**: Same as merge but removes source tracks
+  - Performs the same merge operation as above
+  - Additionally removes the source tracks after rendering
+  - Useful for cleaning up after merging

 ### **Rendering & Playback**
 - **Render Selection to New Track**: Renders the current pattern selection to a new instrument and track, inserting a C-4 note.
 Optionally, the original selection can be cleared (destructive render).